Should we test the model assumptions before running a model-based test?: Results for some specific test problems

 Similarly, \cite{Kahan13} advised against a combined procedure involving an MS test for the presence of interactions in a situation in which multiple treatments are assessed in a single trial, in order to decide whether a factorial analysis assuming no interactions should be used (MC test) rather than analysing the data assuming a four-arm trial with interactions (AU test).
 Often the MS test does not have enough power to detect interactions, but will also bias the analysis due to substantial dependence with the main tests.
 MC test and AU test on their own performed unsatisfactorily as well. \cite{Kahan13} ultimately recommended to run both MC and AU test and to only take results as meaningful in case the two tests coincide.

-\cite{CamDea14} analysed combined procedures for the Cox proportional hazard model, in which the assumption of a constant hazard rate over time is tested by a Grambsch and Therneau test (MS test).
+\cite{CamDea14} analysed combined procedures for the Cox proportional hazard model with covariates, in which the assumption of a constant hazard rate over time is tested by a Grambsch and Therneau test (MS test).
 They considered a number of different approaches for the AU tests.
 Dependence between the MS test and the main tests produced inflated type 1 error probabilities with some approaches strongly and some mildly affected.
-The authors then applied a permutation adjustment to the combined procedure.
+The authors then applied a permutation adjustment to the combined procedure in case the covariate of interest is a treatment indicator.
+The distribution of the p-value of the combined procedure under the $H_0$ of no treatment effect can then be investigated permuting the treatment labels.
 This achieved unbiased type 1 error probabilities, with the power depending on the situation considered.
+This idea could also be applied in other situations where the null hypothesis is that a certain covariate, potentially a group indicator, has no effect.